Fewsats/fasthtml-marketplace/README.md

 - Upload items for sale (including title, description, price, cover image, and file)
 - View a gallery of items
 - Download items using L402 payments

+## Project Structure

+The project is organized into several key files:

+### main.py
+The main application file that sets up the FastHTML app, routes, and handles the core functionality of the marketplace.

+Key components:
+- FastHTML app setup with CORS middleware
+- Database and storage initialization
+- L402 authentication setup
+- Route handlers for the main page, file uploads, and downloads

+### store.py
+Handles database operations and defines the Item model.

+Key components:
+- `Item` dataclass definition
+- Database connection and table creation
+- CRUD operations for items

+### storage.py
+Defines the storage interface and implementations for file handling.

+Key components:
+- `StorageInterface` abstract base class
+- `LocalFileStorage` implementation for local file storage
+- `ReplitObjectStorage` implementation for Replit's object storage

+### credentials.py
+Implements the MacaroonService for L402 authentication.

+Key components:
+- `FastSQLMacaroonService` class for storing and retrieving authentication tokens

 ## Key Features